GoTo:

 This website is run by an international network of dedicated Dalit intellectuals of Nepal in cooperation with friends of Dalits.

-The views or facts expressed in this website may not necessarily be owned or verified by the Web-Coordinator.
+The views or facts expressed in this website may not necessarily be owned or verified by the Web-Coordinator or all members of nepaldalitinfo network.

 ____________________________________________________________________________________________